mzrimsek/server-config/stacks/system-monitoring/README.md

 # Monitoring Data Collection

-The goal of this stack is to provide data sources for Prometheus and then expose a single Prometheus endpoint per device to then be organized later by a single Grafana instance
+The goal of this stack is to provide data sources for Prometheus and then expose a single Prometheus endpoint per device to then be organized later by a single Grafana instance, as well as a Glances instance to get at a glance system stats.

+## Services

+- Prometheus - Time series database
+- cAdvisor - Docker container monitoring
+- nodeExporter - System resource monitoring
+- Glances - At a glance system monitoring web interface

 ## Environment Variables